Was this page helpful? Yes / No

 If you think of the documentation website as a product, you will need to ask yourself some questions related to business results.
 Before you define any metrics, take some time to answer some of these questions:

-• In what ways do the public-facing docs support our strategic goals? - define metrics that demonstrate the alignment.
+- How do our public-facing docs support our strategic goals?
+Define metrics that show the alignment.

 Frequently Asked Questions